Skip to Content

 Equipment Changes

 Equipment changes are noted in the past performances with small letter symbols — typically appearing at the end of the medication/equipment line for each race.
 They are among the most consistently useful and most consistently overlooked signals in the form.
-An equipment change tells you the trainer has identified a specific problem with the horse and is attempting to solve it.
-For complete guides on each piece of equipment, see our complete racehorse equipment guide.
+An equipment change suggests the trainer has identified a specific problem with the horse and is attempting to address it.

 Workouts